 NordVPN is a no logs VPN provider.
 Their policies guarantee that they do not log your online activities.
 But you don't have to take their word for it.
 They have successfully completed a third-party audit of their logging policies.
 This audit was performed by PWC AG of Zurich, Switzerland.

-Going one step further, NordVPN has converted all 5,000+ servers to run diskless.
+Going one step further, NordVPN has converted all 5,400+ servers to run diskless.
 That is, the servers run without hard drives.
 All the server software is loaded directly from the company whenever someone powers up a server, and all the software is immediately lost if a server is disconnected.
-This ensures no data can be stored on a NordVPN server where it could be seized by third parties.
+This ensures no user data can be stored on a NordVPN server where it could be seized by third parties.

 We found that the NordVPN Linux app works very well.
 We couldn't find any leaks or bugs during our testing.
-You'll be glad to know that you can configure the app to run the default OpenVPN protocol or new NordLynx protocol.
+You'll be glad to know that you can configure the Linux app to run the default OpenVPN protocol or the new NordLynx protocol.
 Please note that you must use the Linux Terminal and command line interface to control NordVPN.
-No word yet on when or if they will release a desktop app like they have for other operating systems.
+No word yet on when or if they will release a desktop app as they have for other operating systems.

 Their apps are easy to use, with built-in kill switches and leak protection that passes all our IP address and DNS leak tests.